Open Road Films: Financing issues

 Global Road's film unit was taken over by its primary lenders, Bank of America and East West Bank, in August 2018 as Donald Tang had not raised enough funds for Global Road.
 Lenders did have Global Road release A.X.L. while stopping the release of City of Lies, slated for September 7, 2018.
 With A.X.L. not doing well at the box office, the company was forced to lay off employees without severance, a requirement of the lenders.
-The company was also looking to sell a number of its upcoming films, Paws of Fury: The Legend of Hank City of Lies, The Silence Duck Duck Goose Arctic Justice and Playmobil The Movie; it was also "backing out of" development for The Secret Garden.
+The company was also looking to sell a number of its upcoming films, Paws of Fury: The Legend of Hank, City of Lies, The Silence, Duck Duck Goose, Arctic Justice and Playmobil The Movie; it was also "backing out of" development for The Secret Garden.
 The company was also sued along with TV rights distributor Miramax by lender Bank Leumi over loans for City of Lies.

 On September 6, 2018, Global Road's film unit filed for Chapter 11 bankruptcy.
 On October 23, 2018, Global Road filed with the court plans for an auction of its assets beginning November 7 with a stalking horse bidder selected with term of $800,000 in expenses coverage and a $2.1 million outbid fee if approve by the judge.
 In November 2018 after lack luster auction bidding, Open Road agreed to be purchased by Raven Capital Management for $87.5 million pending court approval.
 On December 19, 2018, a Delaware bankruptcy judge approved the purchase and the acquisition took effect on February 7, 2019.

 Open Road Films (second incarnation)

-Open Road Films indicated its come back in June 2020 at the virtual Cannes by indicate its recapitalization of Open Road Films by Raven and named the production company's leadership of Raven principal James Masciello with key assistance from Matt Sidari.
-The company indicated that is partnering with Briarcliff Entertainment, Tom Ortenberg's new company, in acquiring and releasing films starting with Honest Thief.
+Open Road Films indicated its comeback in June 2020 at the virtual Cannes by announcing its recapitalization by Raven and named the production company's leadership of Raven principal James Masciello with key assistance from Matt Sidari.
+The company also announced it was partnering with Briarcliff Entertainment, Tom Ortenberg's new company, in acquiring and releasing films starting with Honest Thief.
 Raven also indicated that it was a financier of Sculptor Media, whom Raven would look toward for development and production of films.